-If you come inside the temple, two of the things which will fascinate you are the matrix of red Chinese lanterns and the temple paintings.
-You must find the hallway where there are painted images of Chinese tradition and symbols.
+If you come inside the temple, two things that will fascinate you are the matrix of red Chinese lanterns and the temple paintings.
+You must find the hallway with painted images of Chinese tradition and symbols.
 It is one good spot in Chih Nan Temple to shoot Instagrammable pictures.

 Picture-Worthy Temple #3: Tianyuan Temple

 Taipei has many temples.
 You can check Chih Nan Temple from the south, Longshan Temple in the city center, and Tianyuan temple in the north.
 Among the three, I think Tianyuan Temple stands out as the most Instagrammable when it comes to the actual view of the temple from afar.